Washington Corrections Center Inmates’ Art Draws Praise From Faculty, Community

 “Looking at their (inmates’) artwork and the context of these conversations one thing that is important to understand is the depth and complexity of people,” Unsel said.

 WCC Chaplain Greg Garringer and prison volunteer Rebecca Bell recently met with five faculty members at TESC to discuss their interactions with inmates whose art is currently on display at the college’s “Prison Obscura” exhibit.

 Bell, a graduate student from the college, volunteers at the prison and works with the inmates inside the prison’s “Art Spirit” class.
 She says art has many therapeutic effects on the inmates.
 In addition to creative expression, art improves inmates’ cognitive abilities as well as verbal skills by encouraging them to talk to each other and staff members.
 But perhaps the most significant impact art has on inmates is the ability to see themselves as more than just someone who has committed a crime.

 “They want to be someone.
 They want to be part of the community,” Bell said.
 “They’re breaking the stereotype, dispelling their own self-hatred.
 I want them to see the better of themselves and be able to break the barriers of men who are incarcerated.”

-Garringer, who helped coordinate the selection of art for the exhibit, said the offenders actually approached prison staff to see if they could submit their art for public viewing.
+Garringer, who helped coordinate the selection of art for the exhibit, said the inmates actually approached prison staff to see if they could submit their art for public viewing.
 Garringer said being able to share their art with the community has helped them on the path to reintegration.